Catmakura/NitroCat/README.md

 3. Click to open **NitroCat**.html(in **NitroCat** folder)
 4. Let's programming in editor!

+## About docs folder
+The index.html and series of file is for publicate nitrocat web page.so,exactly the same as **NitroCat**systems.

 ## Recommended environment
 <br>### PC editorMobile editor
 <br>Chrome - 120Chrome for android - 90